SimCo92/mylyrics/README.md

 - Python 3.x (https://www.python.org/)

-All the test has been done with Python 3.7
+All the test has been done with Python 3.7 and macOS Catalina 10.15.6.
 On top of Python we need the following packages:

 - BeautifulSoup